 If it’s not a NSS/TRS problem, you might have a bad ignition switch or a problem with the wring going to it.
 Make sure you are getting battery voltage to the ignition switch on the feed wires at all times (check with key in ON and START positions to load the circuit).
 If you drop voltage, then you likely have a fault in the feed wire, typically the light green/violet wire where it runs through the driver's fender.
 If you have good feed voltage but no output voltage on the starter terminal, then you likely have a bad ignition switch.

 The other area of wiring trouble is the wire to the starter solenoid from the starter relay.
 Have someone turn the key to start and make sure you are getting at least 10V or a lit test light at the solenoid terminal.
 If not, first confirm the starter relay working (you feel it click or confirm you are getting power on terminals 30 and 86 and a ground on 85 in the start position).
-You may try running a wire from battery + to the starter solenoid to rule out a starter/solenoid problem.
+You may try running a wire from battery + to the starter solenoid with key ON to rule out a starter/solenoid problem.
 If it starts, then you know the problem is with ignition wiring.

 There are numerous other electrical reasons the car might not start.
 If this is the case, please make a new topic and tell us everything you’ve done for further assistance.